gsdenys/amqp-client/README.md

 https://github.com/ZigzagAK/amqp

-This library at the moment supports ngx.socket and socket, it can be used with luajit and does not have to be used only in OpenResty.
+This library can be used with LuaJIT and does not have to be used only in OpenResty.

 ## Additional features